 Yes

 The hippopotamus (Hippopotamus amphibius) is an impressive mammal that lives in East Africa, where it combines water and grassland.
 During the day, the animal stays in shallow water to cool off and protect itself from the sun. at night, the hippo seeks grass on land, eating up to 60 pounds per night.
-Despite its appearance, a hippo can run as fast as 45 mph and is one of Africa's most dangerous animals.
+Despite its appearance, a hippo can run as fast as 30 km per hour and is one of Africa's most dangerous animals.
 Hippos communicate through sounds above and below water.
 They live in water but cannot swim; they walk on the bottom.
 The species is classified as "vulnerable" because of hunting and habitat loss.
 Zoos play an important role in protection through international breeding programs and conservation projects.